Why serious pellet-grill cooks keep a temperature log

 What a temperature log actually shows you

 Three things memory reliably gets wrong.
 First, the stall: when a brisket or pork butt hits the mid-150s°F and stops climbing for hours, evaporative cooling is at work — and how long it lasts depends on airflow, humidity, and wrap timing.
-A log shows exactly when your stall started, how long it held, and what broke it.
+A log shows exactly when your stall started, how long it held, and what broke it — one logged Sunday brisket showed two: an early plateau at 152°F, then a second at 194°F that held for two and a half hours.
+Memory files that cook as "it took forever"; the log turns it into a plan.
 Second, your grill's real behavior: pellet grills swing around their set point, and the swing pattern changes with pellet brand, hopper level, and ambient temperature.
-Third, weather: in a logged July 4th rib cook, morning wind gusts near 20 mph forced the auger to run visibly harder to hold 225°F — the kind of thing you'd blame on the grill without data showing the wind did it.
+Third, weather: wind and cold change how hard your grill works to hold set point — drawn on the same graph, the weather explains dips that memory blames on the grill.

 How do people log cooks today?